A personal Account. Paul Constantine

 Answer.
 This is a shipwright’s decision.

 Oak, as a timber is still calculated in Imperial sizes, feet and inches.
 When it is being sold from an estate it is often 'bundled', that is to say several trees are sold by auction as a single Lot.
 The size of the Lot is described by the dimension Hoppus Cubic foot.
-This is a system named after its originator Edward Hoppus that attempt to estimate the amount of useful timber in a round log after 'squaring 'it and cutting it to produce usable timber.
+This is a system named after its originator Edward Hoppus that attempts to estimate the amount of useful timber in a round log after 'squaring 'it and cutting it to produce usable timber.

 A tree may be identified as having the right qualities.
 It is cut down, but as it falls it is damaged.
 When the tree is felled it may be found to have rot, especially in the cruck of branches.
 Whose liability is this?
 Is the tree purchased standing?
 Is it purchased after felling?
 Such questions need to be determined and contractually agreed before cutting.
 This is especially true of grown-ribs ship's timber where selected forks can be shattered on hitting the ground.
 To avoid breakages it may be required to control the fall of the tree with ropes.
 This will be more expensive.